nebulasio/nebdocs/docs/go-nebulas/mainnet.md

 ## Introduction

-The Nebulas Mainnet 2.0 (Nebulas Nova) was released, this tutorial will guide you to join and enjoy Nebulas Mainnet.
+The Nebulas Mainnet 2.0 (Nebulas Nova) has been released.
+This tutorial will teach you how to join and work with the Nebulas Mainnet.

 > [https://github.com/nebulasio/go-nebulas/tree/master](https://github.com/nebulasio/go-nebulas/tree/master)

 ### Build

-The Nebulas Mainnet executable file and dependant libraries need to be built firstly.
+The Nebulas Mainnet's executable file and dependant libraries need to be built first.
 Several important modules are highlighted below:

-* **NBRE:** The Nebulas Blockchain Runtime Environment, which is the platform for running Nebulas Protocol Representation, such as: DIP, NR etc.
+* **NBRE:** The Nebulas Blockchain Runtime Environment is the platform for running Nebulas Protocol Representation, such as the DIP, the NR, etcetera.
-* **NEB:** The main process of Nebulas Mainnet, `NEB` and `NBRE` are running in standalone processes, while communicating through IPC
+* **NEB:** The main process of the Nebulas Mainnet. `NEB` and `NBRE` run in standalone processes, and communicate through IPC.

 Details of building the modules can be found in [tutorials](http://wiki.nebulas.io/en/latest/go-nebulas/tutorials/01-installation.html#compile-nebulas).